viswanthsai-tummala/crmapp/README.md

-As prt of prep fro DevNet preparing JSON, Flask based CRm module
+As part of prep for DevNet, developing JSON and Flask based CRM module